To hedge or not to hedge - currency risk in your stock portfolio

 In the paper they looked at 34 years of data to find out if currency hedging is worth it.

-The result of the paper can be summarised in the following chart which shows the benefit or loss to your portfolio if you hedged currency risk:
+The results are summarised in the following chart which shows the benefit or loss to your portfolio if you hedged currency risk:

 Source: Brandes Institute - Currency Hedging Programs: The Long-Term Perspective